brucedkyle/architectures/docs/sustainability/supplychain.md

 We will then give an overview of the solution, reference architecture, logical diagram, and how these capabilities are realized by technology capabilities.

+_Sustainability_ in business refers to a company's strategy to reduce negative environmental impact resulting from their operations in a particular market.
+An organization’s sustainability practices are typically analyzed against environmental, social, and governance (ESG) metrics.

+The business goal is to balance the long-term imperative to protect the planet with the immediate need to preserve the bottom line.

 ## Business challenges